stevengharris/NodeSwiftLogging/README.md

 You need to have node.js and npm installed.

 You should already be using [node-swift](https://github.com/kabiroberai/node-swift) in a Swift package.
 That means you will have a project that includes both `Package.swift` and `package.json`.
-Add NSLogger as a dependency.
+Add NSLogging as a dependency.
 The resulting `Package.swift` will look something like this:

 ```
 // swift-tools-version:5.9